 "A young man's life is turned upside down when his violent dreams begin to blend with reality."

-On this day in 1952, Tales Of Tomorrow aired "Red Dust."
+On this day in 1952 (in the U.S.), Tales Of Tomorrow aired "Red Dust."
 This served as the thirty-first episode of the program's first season, and here's the plot summary as detailed by IMDB.com:

 "The first human mission to another solar system loses 2 crew on a red dust-covered planet, which once had an advanced civilization.
 Due to allergies, neither of the shipmates got anti-radiation shots, so the remaining crew aren't concerned about their own return to Earth.
 But then the red dust starts to appear everywhere on the space ship."